 Confederate Monument, Henderson

-A Confederate soldier stands holding a rifle pointing at an angle toward the sky.
+A Confederate soldier is at the ready, holding a rifle pointing at an angle toward the sky.
 The statue stands on top of a tall, multi-sectioned column divided by two platforms.
-A raised image of the Confederate flag is on the column, which stands on top of a multi-stepped base.
-It is 35 feet high.
-The inscription was composed by Capt.
-Orren Randolph Smith (who supposedly designed the first official flag of the Confederacy).
+A raised image of the Confederate flag is on the column, which is on top of a multi-stepped base.
+The entire structure is approximately thirty-five feet high.

 Front: OUR CONFEDERATE DEAD / PEACE TO THEIR ASHES: / HONOR TO THEIR MEMORY: / GLORY TO THEIR CAUSE / 1861-1865